PDF Version University Operations – Facilities and Support

 (3) Owner will be charged for repair and/or cleaning for any damage to property outside of reasonable wear and tear caused by the animal.
 Normal wear and tear is defined as unavoidable deterioration in the dwelling resulting from normal use.
 For example, minor wear of carpet or floor coverings in traffic areas is normal wear and tear, while a stain and/or odor from animal waste is not.

 (4) If the animal has fleas, the Owner may also be responsible for the cost of flea abatement in the areas where the animal resides, as well as other areas it routinely frequents.

 (5) Owner must indicate the presence of the animal on any and all work orders filed.

 d.
 Location of the Animal

-(1) Owner must not leave his/her animal unattended in Owner’s assigned residence or any other part of university housing for more than twenty four (24) hours.
+(1) Owner must not leave their animal unattended in Owner’s assigned residence or any other part of university housing for more than twenty-four (24) hours.
 When the owner is not present, the animal must be confined to the Owner’s assigned residence.

 e.
 Entry by University Staff and Contractors

 (1) Members of university staff or contracted vendors occasionally enter residences for repairs or inspection.
 Except in emergencies or where notice is impractical, the university will provide at least twenty-four (24) hours-notice prior to entry to allow the Owner time to confine the animal or arrange alternate placement of the animal while staff or contractors are present.
 Upon receipt of notice of entry, the Owner should contact his/her Residential Life Coordinator/Area Coordinator to determine the scheduled entry time.